yegor256/blog/_drafts/fp.md

 **Readability**.
 Utility classes tend to be huge (try to read the source code of `StringUtils` or `FileUtils` from Apache Commons).
-The entire idea of separation of concerns, which makes OOP so beautiful, is vanished in utility classes.
-They just put all possible procedures into one huge `.java` file, which becomes absolutely unmaintainable when it gets more than a dozen of static methods.
+The entire idea of separation of concerns, which makes OOP so beautiful, is absent in utility classes.
+They just put all possible procedures into one huge `.java` file, which becomes absolutely unmaintainable when it surpasses a dozen static methods.

-To conclude let me re-iterate, utility classes have nothing to do with functional programming.
+To conclude, let me reiterate: Utility classes have nothing to do with functional programming.
 They are simply bags of static methods, which are imperative procedures.
-Try to stay away from them as far as possible and use solid cohesive objects, no matter how many of them you have to declare and how small they are.
+Try to stay as far as possible away from them and use solid, cohesive objects no matter how many of them you have to declare and how small they are.